LFFLM (GFM)

 If you cannot convert the PDF version of the Regulations to a Word one, you may like to use this Word version instead, where you can find the COVE and Portfolio templates.

-All four components must be done in four years, while the Part 1 pass result is still valid, otherwise, that module will need to be done again and the whole process needs to start.
+All components must be done in within 4 years, while the Part 1 pass result is still valid, otherwise that module will need to be re-taken.

 Success in it allows the candidate to apply to become a Licentiate of our Faculty and to use the postnominal LFFLM (GFM).